scientific-python/cookie/docs/pages/developers/style.md

-To use, just go to [pre-commit.ci](https://pre-commit.ci), click "Log in with GitHub", click "Add an Installation" if adding for the first time for an org or user, or "Manage repos on GitHub" for an existing installation (like Scikit-HEP), then add your repository from the list in GitHub's interface.
+To use, just go to [pre-commit.ci](https://pre-commit.ci), click "Log in with GitHub", click "Add an Installation" if adding for the first time for an org or user, or "Manage repos on GitHub" for an existing installation, then add your repository from the list in GitHub's interface.

 Now there will be a new check, and pre-commit.ci will commit changes if the pre-commit check made any changes.
 Note that there are a couple of missing features: